Symmetry protected topological phases under decoherence: Introduction

-In any experimental implementation and transmission of an entangled quantum state, the state experiences certain amount of decoherence that may erase a characteristic signature defined for a pure state, where the key information of the original quantum state needs be \emph{decoded} by the receiving end of the process.
-In this work, we exploit the idea of strange correlators to illustrate that SPT states under decoherence can still retain nontrivial topological information that is in principle decodable.
-Nature gives quantum systems a natural mechanism of decoherence: thermalization.
-At thermal equilibrium, all degrees of freedom of the system experience decoherence whose strength depends on the temperature, and such a ``massive" thermal decoherence drives SPT phases with on-site symmetries to be trivial~\cite{SPT_finiteT_2017}.
-Instead, we will consider a ``selective" decoherence to certain degrees of freedom of the system, and we will demonstrate that this will expose an extremely rich possibility of physics under decoherence.
+In experimental implementations, utilization, and verification of entangled quantum states, the states are subject to decoherence, which can erase the characteristic signature defined for a pure state.
+This key information of the original quantum state must be \emph{decoded} by the receiving end of the process.
+In this work, we demonstrate that SPT states under decoherence can retain nontrivial topological information that is in principle decodable, by exploiting the idea of strange correlators.
+One common decoherence mechanism in nature is thermalization, where at thermal equilibrium, all degrees of freedom of the system experience decoherence whose strength depends on the temperature.
+Such a ``massive'' thermal decoherence drives SPT phases with on-site symmetries to be trivial~\cite{SPT_finiteT_2017} This is the situation studied in various previous works such as Ref.~\cite{TI_open1,TI_open2,TI_open3}.
+Instead, we consider a ``selective'' decoherence to certain degrees of freedom of the system, which exposes an extremely rich possibility of physics under decoherence.
 With decoherence, the quantum state of interest becomes an \emph{ensemble} expressed by the density matrix.
-In the density matrix formalism, two types of strange correlators naturally emerge, which we denote as ``type-I" and ``type-II" strange correlators, \jyl{whose graphical illustration is shown in \figref{fig:sc_pathintegral}(c,d)}.
-In the pure state limit, the former one is essentially identical to the original definition of the strange correlator~\cite{YouXu2013}, while the latter is the squared version of the original strange correlator.
-From both exact lattice model and field-theoretic calculations, we will show that the type-II strange correlator still retains the information of an SPT state under certain selective decoherence, hence the type-II strange correlator may serve as \jyl{a tool to decode the mixed state originated from the SPT state under a noisy quantum channel}, and also a general method of classifying mixed state density matrices.
-We also found that for some SPT states, the type-I strange correlator can retain SPT features below critical decoherence strength, above which the type-I strange correlator would become short-ranged and decay by an ``area law''.
+In the density matrix formalism, two types of strange correlators naturally emerge denoted as ``type-I'' and ``type-II'', whose graphical illustration is shown in \figref{fig:sc_pathintegral}(c,d).
+In the pure state limit, the former is essentially identical to the original definition of the strange correlator~\cite{YouXu2013}, while the latter is analogous to the Edwards-Anderson generalization of the original strange correlator.